billouetaudrey/raspberry_scripts/README.md

 # script

-Mirror Script
-First you need to install rclone on your server
+1/ First you need to install rclone on your server

 sudo apt-get install rclone